ncatlab/nlab-content/pages/7/5/5/3/3557/content.md

 Let $T$ be a tripos, and let $Rel_T$ be the bicategory of relations obtained from $T$.
 Let $Split_{per}(Rel_T)$ be the bicategory obtained by splitting the PERs.
 Then the locally discrete bicategory of maps (whose 1-cells are left adjoints or total functional relations) in $Split_{per}(Rel_T)$ is a topos.
 =--

+In the case of a [realizability tripos](#PCA) associated with a PCA $A$, this construction yields the realizability topos of $A$.
+In the particular case where $A$ is [[Kleene's first algebra]] (the PCA whose elements are natural numbers taken as codes for computer programs taking natural number input and producing natural number output if they halt, with obvious application partial function), this is also called the [[effective topos]].

-Before we undertake a conceptual analysis of this theorem, it might be good to recall one case, due to [[Denis Higgs|Higgs]] in his treatment of Boolean-valued and Heyting-valued set theory a la Scott and Solovay.
-This is given in the next section.
+Before we undertake a conceptual analysis of this theorem, we give in the next section some details for the tripos attached to a complete Heyting algebra, described [here](#Heyt).
+The description of the resulting topos coincides with that of [[Denis Higgs|Higgs]], in his treatment of localic toposes in terms of Boolean-valued or Heyting-valued set theory (a la Scott and Solovay).

 ### Relation to $H$-valued sets

 Consider the tripos $T = T_H$ obtained from a complete Heyting algebra $H$ ([example 2](#Heyt)), or more exactly the bicategory of relations obtained from this.
 Let us describe explicitly the bicategory obtained by splitting the PERs:

-* An object in the PER-splitting completion in this case is a set $X$ together with a function $e \colon X \times X \to H$ which is symmetric and transitive in the sense described above.
+* An object in the PER-splitting completion in this case is a set $X$ equipped with a function $e \colon X \times X \to H$ which is symmetric and transitive in the sense described above.
 This boils down to having, for all elements $x, y, z \in X$,
 $$e(x, y) = e(y, x)$$
 $$e(x, y) \wedge e(y, z) \leq e(x, z)$$
 This is also known as an _$H$-valued set_.
 (We do not assume reflexivity, where $\top \leq e(x, x)$ for all $x$.)
+The function $e$ can be thought of as a measure of equality.

 * A morphism from $(X, e_X)$ to $(Y, e_Y)$ is a relation $r \colon X \to Y$, or a function $r \colon X \times Y \to H$, such that $r \circ e_X = r = e_Y \circ r$.
 (Cf. [[Karoubi envelope]].)
 The conditions $r \circ e_X \leq r$, $e_Y \circ r \leq r$ mean we have a two-sided "action":
 $$e_X(x', x) \wedge r(x, y) \leq r(x', y), \qquad r(x, y) \wedge e_Y(y, y') \leq r(x, y').$$